 Consumption is about how people use things and how cultural beliefs and practices shape their appropriation of such things.
 A telling example is my Kantamanto visits

 when I was living in Accra, Ghana.
 Kantamanto is the secondhand clothing market in Accra.
 Since I am the biggest fan of secondhand clothing, I went there every two weeks.
-Each time I received a compliment I told my friends the piece of clothing came from Kantamanto.
-People were flabbergasted since it is a ‘no-go’ to go to Kantamanto as the market is associated with the poor.
-As a result, my consumption behaviour slightly changed the view on secondhand clothing of my Ghanaian friends, every two weeks another of my friends was joining me.
+Each time I received a compliment, I told my friends that the piece of clothing came from Kantamanto.
+People were flabbergasted since it is a ‘no-go’ to go to Kantamanto as the market is associated with the 'dead man's clothing'.
+As a result, my consumption behaviour slightly changed the view on secondhand clothing of my Ghanaian friends, every two weeks another friend was joining me.

 (1986) commodities are socially constructed and things have social lives.
 People shape and create conceptions about themselves and their world through their involvement with objects.
 So, as people have social lives, also garments go through a process of ‘socialisation’.
 “Until well after the beginning of ready-made garment production, clothes went through many lives, passed down, resold or exchanged for other goods, altered or mended, and resewn before they reached the final phase of their journey and were recycled as rags into paper” (Hansen

-Images: my secondhand favorites for the Winter 2015 season.
+Images: my secondhand favorites for the Winter season.